Advanced Fuels Fund

 17 November 2023 Announcement of winners and start of Funding Period for Window 2 projects

-31 March 2025 End of Funding Period for all winning projects
+31 March 2026 End of Funding Period for Window 3 winning projects

 Applicants must meet the eligibility criteria outlined in the guidance document in order to be eligible for funding.
 If you are unsure if you meet the criteria, please contact AFF@ricardo.com.

-The Advanced Fuels Fund is administered and managed on behalf of the DfT by their delivery partners Ricardo and ERM.
+The Advanced Fuels Fund’s third application window will be is administered and managed on behalf of the DfT by their delivery partners Ricardo and ERM.
+DfT are yet to appoint a delivery partner for the application assessment and awardee monitoring phases.
 DfT retains overall responsibility for the execution, eligibility and award decisions, contract terms and payments throughout.

-A fair and competitive assessment process has been assured, including a rigorous process to manage any direct or perceived conflict of interest that may arise from a personal/working relation between an applicant and one of the delivery partners.
+A fair and competitive assessment process will be assured, including a rigorous process to manage any direct or perceived conflict of interest that may arise from a personal/working relation between an applicant and one of the delivery partners.

 To ensure you are informed of all the latest news and updates in relation to the competition, please register for our mailing list by contacting AFF@ricardo.com.